Qovery-Templates/strapi/README.md

         npx create-strapi-app <my-project> --quickstart

-3. Edit Dockerfile in order to have
+3. Edit Dockerfile in order to have the path of the project initilized instead of

         COPY ./<my-project> .

-      instead of

-        COPY . .

 4. Push the changes on your remote branch
 5. Wait for Qovery to deploy your app 8)